 New technical standards and requirements in South Australia

-A proposed new technical standard will require prescribed generating systems connecting to the South Australian distribution network to be capable of being remotely disconnected and reconnected by an agent registered with the Technical Regulator.
-This will contribute to increasing the ability of the distribution network to host distributed energy resources and secure operation of the power system.
+A new technical standard requiring that systems are capable of being remotely disconnected and reconnected by an agent registered with the Technical Regulator.

 Frequently asked questions

 - Fact sheet for solar owners and consumers ()

 - Fact sheet for installers and sellers ()